urbanopt/urbanopt.github.io/workflows/photovoltaic.md

 ## Ground Mount Photovoltaics

 Ground Mount Photovoltaic features can also be added to the GeoJSON Feature File as a district system feature of type "Ground Mount Photovoltaic".
 A ground mount PV feature should have an `associated_building_id` element specified, with the ID of a building feature in the Feature File.
+Grount Mount photovoltaic systems are assumed to be "behind the meter" of the utility meter for the associated building feature.
 View the [district system schema](https://docs.urbanopt.net/urbanopt-geojson-gem/schemas/district-system-properties.html) for more details.
 The REopt optimization post-processors will use this information in their PV capacity calculations.
 A `gcr` field representing the ground coverage ratio, or the percentage of the area given by the ground mount feature that will be covered by PV, can be found in the REopt [assumptions file](#assumptions-files), and is defaulted to 1.

 ## Rooftop Photovoltaics